May 19, 2011

 the theater's less then respectable past - 1970's

-photo - Bob Rehak Photography
+photo above - Bob Rehak Photography

-below 1975 photo - UIC via Explore Chicago Collection
+- UIC via Explore Chicago Collection

 The Pine Grove

-This theater with many names
+This theater had many names

 717 W Sheridan Road